-The therapist feels that there is little hope of curing a forty- year symptom imbedded in such an inflexible personality structure and that it would be futile to attempt to dismantle such otherwise successful defenses.
+The therapist feels that there is little hope of curing a forty-year symptom imbedded in such an inflexible personality structure and that it would be futile to attempt to dismantle such otherwise successful defenses.
 One possibility for therapy might be his decision to marry.

-- Ther.: I really don't feel there is much chance of modifying your impotence.
-It's gone on for so many years now that it's pretty well fixed. - Pt. (disappointed): I can see what you mean, but I want to get married and she won't have me unless we can have intercourse.
+Ther.: I really don't feel there is much chance of modifying your impotence.
+It's gone on for so many years now that it's pretty well fixed.

+Pt. (disappointed): I can see what you mean, but I want to get married and she won't have me unless we can have months before.
+His friends tell him he is crazy to marry her, that she is after his money.
+He rejects this opinion, is determined to marry her, and even dismisses the therapist's remarks that he might want to discuss his decision further.